 - a) The ERASWCD has three checking accounts a certificate of deposit and a savings account and utilizes QuickBooks to record cash transactions.
 All of the accounts were reconciled on a monthly basis.
-All bank statements and reconciliations were complete and on-hand for the entire year. - b) We tested the bank reconciliations for the months of December of 2012 and June 2013 for all five bank accounts and traced to the District's financial records and the reports submitted to DFA-Local Government Division.
+All bank statements and reconciliations were complete and on-hand for the entire year. - b) We tested the bank reconciliations for the months of December of 2013 and June 2014 for all five bank accounts and traced to the District's financial records and the reports submitted to DFA-Local Government Division.
 No exceptions noted. - c) All accounts at the two banks have FDIC coverage of \$250,000.
-The District opened a Bank account with Century Bank in December 2011 once it was made aware of the pledged collateral requirement by the previous auditor.
-The District has not exceeded the FDIC coverage in its bank accounts after December 2011 and, therefore, pledged collateral was not required on any of the bank accounts after December 2011.
+The bank accounts had FDIC coverage of \$250,000.
+The bank accounts never exceeded uninsured limits and, therefore, pledged collateral was not required on any of the bank accounts at any time during the year.